 - The cheesecake can be stored in the fridge chiller section for up to 3 days.
 If left on the countertop, it should be good until the next day.

 - 500 g cream cheese Philadelphia brand, at room temperature

 - 3 large eggs about 50-53g per egg without shell, at room temperature

-- 20 g corn flour or plain flour or cake flour
+- 20 g corn starch (or corn flour in Asia) or plain flour or cake flour

 - ⅛ tsp salt